 Considering moving your health savings account (HSA) funds from one provider to another?
 Luckily for you, the HSA rollover process isn’t as difficult as you may think.
 The IRS allows you to fund a new HSA account from another HSA account, an individual retirement account (IRA), and even a 401(k) if you know a few tricks.
 This article will cover each process step-by-step.
-It will also explain the IRS rules in plain English, so you can enjoy all the tax benefits without worrying about penalties.
+It will also explain the IRS rules in plain English, so you can enjoy all the tax benefits of an HSA without worrying about penalties.

 How to Establish an HSA Rollover